-Miranda is also involved in various other community associations in Strathpeffer and the locality.
-She has a background in youth and community work with 30 years’ experience in social care and as a Senior Manager within the social care sector in Sussex.
-Miranda has significant experience in management within the statutory, voluntary services for disabled children, providing strategic and financial leadership to provide safe delivery of services for children.
+Miranda has a background in youth and community work and 30 years ’experience in social care and as a Senior Manager within the social care sector in Sussex.
+She has significant experience in management within the statutory and voluntary sector for services for disabled children and family support, providing strategic and financial leadership to provide safe delivery of services for children.

 Andrew King has had a varied career in business, Andrew became interested in community renewables nearly 25 years ago when he and his wife joined the newly formed Baywind Co-op.
 In 2002 he was involved in the creation of Energy4All, which he then Chaired for 10 years.
 During this time, they tried to balance their commitment to community ownership with robust business management, with the aim of building the credibility on which the subsequent success of the company has been based.
 Although he retired some years ago, Andrew retains close links with the sector and is happy to contribute his experience where it can be useful.
 Andrew remains a director of Findhorn Wind Park in NE Scotland and has been delighted to serve on the board of The Highland Community Energy Society as the business takes shape.